jmh3434/java-precourse/Precourse Java.md

 -   let's test this out!

+**Source**

+Design Patterns in this tutorial have been inspired from the following resource:

+Sierra, K. and Bates, B., 2008. *Head First Java*.
+Sebastopol: O'Reilly Media, Inc.

 ## Observer-Observable

 Where delegation was for **one to one** relationships, Observer is used for **one to many** relationships.